17 Spanish Learning Tools to Build Strong Language Skills

 After years of teaching Spanish as a foreign language and doing literally thousands of hours of research, I have come up with a list of the best online Spanish tools that every learner needs.

-It would be impossible to add them all here, so I have chosen 17 excellent resources which have been thoroughly tested and are sure to raise your Spanish to a whole new level.
+I have chosen 17 excellent resources that have been thoroughly tested and are sure to raise your Spanish to a whole new level.